oreodroiders/Community-api/README.md

 - On the top right of the JSON file, click on the pencil icon to edit the file by adding your name , email , twitter id and linkedin id.
 - After editing the JSON file, add a commit message and click on the green button saying "Commit Changes".

-5. Raise a Pull Request:
+5. Raise a Pull Request :

 - And finally create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!